dumbmatter/promise-worker-bi/README.md

 If a browser [doesn't support Web Workers](http://caniuse.com/webworker) but you still want to use this library, then you can use [pseudo-worker](https://github.com/nolanlawson/pseudo-worker).

-For Service Worker support, Chrome 40 and 41 are known to be buggy (see [#9](https://github.com/nolanlawson/promise-worker/pull/9)), but 42+ are supported.

 This library is not designed to run in Node.js.

 API